 Please share your best piece of advice for aspiring female founders.

 Be nice to yourself!
 In all areas.
-It really doesn’t come naturally to driven females because we want to get through the to-do list, to get to the gym everyday, to eat healthy all the time.
-You know what is actually better for you?
+It really doesn’t come naturally to driven females because we want to get through the to-do list, to get to the gym everyday, to eat healthy all the time; although it is much easier these days with sites like https://thenutritioninsider.com/ to help you know your super foods!
+You know what is actually better for you though?
 To be content with what you were able to accomplish and leave it at that.
 Beating ourselves up causes more pain than simply being nice to ourselves and acknowledging all the great things we were able to accomplish.